Gordon Yea

 Gordon Albert Yea (13 November 1924 – 12 August 2020) was an Australian rules footballer who played with North Melbourne in the Victorian Football League (VFL).

+Yea was recruited from Mitta Mitta and played with Essendon's Reserves in 1947 prior to playing with North Melbourne in 1948.

+Yea made his debut with Brunswick in July 1949.

 He died in August 2020 at the age of 95.